+11.1.2 Validating CE_C.

-11.1.1 In accordance with § 450.135(a), a flight safety analysis must include a debris risk analysis that demonstrates compliance with the safety criteria of § 450.101, including any CEc calculations required to meet the high consequence event protection requirements of § 450.101(c).
-The debris risk analysis must be computed either prior to the day of the operation, accounting for all foreseeable conditions within the flight commit criteria, or during the countdown using the best available input data, including flight commit criteria and flight abort rules (§ 450.135(a)).
+A flight safety analysis must include risk analysis, per § 450.135(a) and § 450.137(a), that demonstrates compliance with the safety criteria of § 450.101.
+This includes any CE_C calculations required to meet the high consequence event protection requirements of § 450.101(c).
+The debris risk analysis must be computed either prior to the day of the operation, accounting for all foreseeable conditions within the flight commit criteria, or during the countdown using the best available input data, including flight commit criteria, or during the day of launch covering all foreseeable conditions.
+This should account for potential variations in trajectories, winds, and population.
+As discussed in the previous paragraph, normally the initial CE_C determination includes sufficient margin that specific operations do not necessitate confirmation of meeting the requirements.
+In, accordance with § 450.165(a)(7), when an FSS is used as a hazard control, the operator must verify that the conditions prior to flight are consistent with the CE_C analysis in order to satisfy the requirements of § 450.101.